Gshfrez/neckare/README.md

 We compared both results by looking at the validation loss.
 As the graphics below demonstrate, the convergence of the new model is much faster, and the `val_loss` is slower.

-The blue line corresponds to our model based on pose estimations, whereas the other model is based on a pretrained MobileNet.
+The blue line corresponds to our model based on pose estimations, whereas the other model is based on a pre-trained MobileNet.

 ![Image](img/val_loss.png)